seantrott/seantrott.github.io/_posts/2022-1-17-requests-common.md

 But I didn't put a number on it––not even an order of magnitude.
 And "often" might mean different things to different people.
 So how often is often?

-Of course, the frequency of indirect requests likely depends on sorts of factors, many of which have been well-studied: the formality of the setting, the relationship between speaker and listener, the "size" of the request, the urgency of the request, the local culture, the language or language variety being spoken, and so on.
+Of course, the frequency of indirect requests likely depends on all sorts of factors, many of which have been well-studied: the formality of the setting, the relationship between speaker and listener, the "size" of the request, the urgency of the request, the local culture, the language or language variety being spoken, and so on.
 One might object that the situation is so complex that it's almost beside the point to give a general, context-independent frequency estimate––that when it comes to something like human communication, there's no such thing as "context-independent".

 I'm actually quite sympathetic to this view.
 At the same time, I think that you *can* learn something by trying to estimate the frequency of indirect requests, provided your confidence intervals are wide enough and your claims about generalizability are appropriately couched.